zilsh/zilsh/README.md

 # Installation
 ## As a git submodule (recommended)
-Simply add this git repository as a submodule, and source `zilsh.sh` at the bottom of your `zshrc`.
-Zilsh configuration options should be added *above* zilsh, or else zilsh will not be able to access them (obviously)
+Simply add this git repository as a submodule, and add the following to the top of your `.zshrc`:

+	source ~/.zsh/zilsh/zilsh.zsh
+	_zilsh_init "~/.zsh/bundle/"

 ## The manual way